44 Newsletter Ideas To Engage Your Email List

 11. Something that worked.
 Tried out a new strategy that worked?
 Why not share it with your community?
 This could be a list building strategy or a new SEO tool that you’ve tried.

-Want to know the best way to save time and energy writing emails?
+Want to know the best way to save time and energy writing emails, so you never run out of newsletter ideas again?
 Curated content.

 Curated content is a collection of other people’s work that you can share with your audience.
 These might be blog posts, podcast episodes and other resources from other businesses.